said-alrove/said-alrove/README.md

 </a>

 ## **Technologies** 👩‍💻
-I've spent several hours studying and putting in practice a few basic technologies that have helped me to build very interesting projects which you can see in my repositories.
+I've spent several hours studying and putting into practice a few basic technologies that have helped me to build very interesting projects which you can see in my repositories.

 <table>
     <td>